WICG/origin-agent-cluster/README.md

 The presence of the `"isolation"` field indicates that any documents derived from that origin should be separated from other cross-origin documents—even if those documents are [same site](https://html.spec.whatwg.org/multipage/origin.html#same-site).
 In terms of observable, specified consequences for web developers, this means:

-* Attempts to set `document.domain` will fail, so cross-origin documents will not be able to synchronously script each other, even if they are same site.
+* Attempts to set `document.domain` will do nothing, so cross-origin documents will not be able to synchronously script each other, even if they are same site.
 * Attempts to share `SharedArrayBuffer`s to cross-origin documents via `postMessage()` will fail, even if those documents are same site.

 (Note that these are only observable consequences in document contexts; for workers, [origin isolation has no effect](#more-detail-on-workers).)